 After two attempts, the cake finally came out great.
 Baking with almond and coconut flours is definitely very tricky and requires lots of trial and error.
 I’m really committed to maintaining a low carb lifestyle but my sweet tooth will not be ignored.
 So I will continue to try to perfect baking with nut flours.

 I kept it simple and did not make an icing or glaze for the coconut cake.
-I used a dollop of coconut non-dairy whipped topping and it was delicious!Print
+I used a dollop of coconut keto whipped cream and it was delicious!Print

 This coconut cake is quick and easy to make; no mixer needed!
 It is a lower carb dessert with no added sugar.
 A tasty little cake to have on hand when a sweet craving hits and you want a treat.

 3/4 cup sugar substitute ( I used Monkfruit and Erythritol)

 1 cup milk ( I used half dairy free unsweetened coconut milk, half 2 % milk)

 4 tablespoons butter, melted and cooled

 - Preheat oven to 375°.
 Use baking spray to coat a 8 inch round or square pan.
 Also place a piece a parchment paper on bottom of pan to prevent the cake from sticking.

 - Into a large bowl, sift the dry ingredients and whisk together.